Macronutrients explained

 The FoodCraft database references the nutritional values of over 1,900 ingredients per 100g, allowing you to easily compare the calorie density of your favorite foods.

-Optimal ratios based on your activity
+Optimal ratios according to your activity

 FoodCraft Tip